 Once the identities have been verified, the document is eSigned.
 The online notary will then apply their own digital seal and signature.
 This digital seal contains encrypted, tamper-proof information that confirms the notary’s commission and ensures the document will be accepted as legally valid.

-Once a document has been notarized online in North Carolina, the current state RON law requires that the electronic journal and recording must be kept securely stored and accessible for a minimum of 10 years from the date the notarization was completed.
+Once a document has been notarized online, RON law requires that the electronic journal and recording must be kept securely stored and accessible from the date the notarization was completed.

 The state of North Carolina has set maximum fees for online notary services, which must be adhered to.
 The maximum fee for any document notarized online is up to $10 per principal eSignature for acknowledgements, jurats, verifications, proofs, or oaths & affirmations, as per GS 10B-118.

-To receive North Carolina remote notarization, there are a series of steps you will have to follow to ensure the notarization is valid.
-You should first contact your county recorder to confirm that they accept electronically signed and notarized documents.
+To receive a remote notarization while in North Carolina, there are a series of steps you will have to follow to ensure the notarization is valid.
+You should first contact your county recorder to confirm that they accept electronically signed and notarized documents by a notary commissioned in other state.

 Using an online notary is quicker and cheaper than using traditional notary services.
 It also provides a greater level of security against fraud protection.
 Let’s take a look at the process in more detail in order to better understand these benefits.